 Diana Ross & Jamiroquai

-In 1997, the hip cat of pop Jamiroquai teamed up with the Queen of Motown for a rendition of Diana's 1980 smash.
+In 1997, the hip cat of pop Jamiroquai teamed up with the Diva Supreme and Queen of Motown for a rendition of Diana's 1980 smash Upside Down.
 Nobody could quite believe this was happening (least of all the pair onstage, for very different reasons perhaps) but as collaborations go, it worked – an energetic and exhilarating performance all round.

 The former Genesis star was well-known for his innovative videos, but he didn't hold back in his performances either.
 Peter Gabriel certainly knew how to make an entrance at the 1993 BRIT Awards, before kind of stripping off his very purple suit to reveal some dubious looking muscles underneath, all in the middle of some extremely chaotic dance sequences.